-When shipping to Mexico, what is the maximum liability of ocean carriers and ground carriers for cargo loss or damage on Mexican territory?
-Shippers should be well informed about carrier liability when shipping from the U.S. or Canada to Mexico.
+When shipping to Mexico or from Mexico, what is the maximum liability of ocean carriers and ground carriers for cargo loss or damage on Mexican territory?
+Shippers should be well informed about carrier liability when shipping between the US or Canada and Mexico.

 Unfortunately, cargo loss or damage are common problems when shipping freight.
 It is essential, as a shipper, to know how to protect all your shipments and how to get the best coverage.
 Shippers usually have a couple of options to do this; carrier liability and cargo insurance.
 It is important to note the key differences between each option.